-SIS has also been used to treat conditions for the back such as ankylosing spondylitis and lumbosacral syndrome, conditions for the arm such as carpal tunnel or epicondylitis, or non-localised conditions such as bursitis, neuralgia, fractures, spasticity, and calcification.
+SIS is also used to address conditions of the back or spine such as ankylosing spondylitis, lumbosacral syndrome, or upper and lower back pain.
+Other conditions include carpal tunnel or epicondylitis, also known as tennis elbow, or non-localised conditions such as bursitis, neuralgia, fractures, spasticity, and calcification.

-The equipment we use for SIS is capable of generating a wide range of frequencies at varying levels of power, allowing for precise adjustments suitable for your treatment.
-The treatment is non-invasive and non-contact and utilises an applicator that is placed above the area that is to be treated.
+The equipment we use for SIS is capable of generating a wide range of frequencies at varying levels of power, allowing for precise adjustments suitable for the affected areas.
+The therapy session is non-invasive and non-contact and utilises an applicator that is placed above the affected area.

-Patients may experience prompt relief as SIS treatment may have reconnected or improved connections between nerves.
-If you experience any changes or new sensations during or after treatment, please inform your healthcare professional.
+Patients may experience prompt relief as the SIS therapy session may have reconnected or improved connections between nerves.
+If you experience any changes or new sensations during or after the session, please inform your healthcare professional.

 Over 2000 medical research studies have been published over the years in support of the effectiveness of electromagnetic fields in tissue repair.
 Electromagnetic stimulation has been used for decades by orthopaedic surgeons for accelerating bone union.
-It is being used in plastic surgery for treating post-operative pain and swelling, and for graft survival.
-SIS is also seeing use in the field of sports medicine, with renowned football teams such as FC Porto and S.L Benfica using SIS to treat physical overload and various chronic pathologies among their players.
+It is also utilised in plastic surgery for addressing post-operative pain and swelling, and for graft survival.
+SIS is also seeing use in the field of sports medicine, with renowned football teams such as FC Porto and S.L Benfica using SIS to manage physical overload and various chronic pathologies among their players.

-Your podiatrist will assess your condition and then discuss your suitability for this treatment with you.
+Your podiatrist will assess your condition and then discuss your suitability for this therapy with you.

-Pregnant women or people who have had pacemakers or other medical devices and implants that have a magnetic field should inform their healthcare professional, as this could interfere with the function of the implant or impair treatment.
+Pregnant women or people with pacemakers or other medical devices and implants that have a magnetic field should inform their healthcare professional, as this may interfere with the functioning of the implant or cause other complications.